diku-dk/ap-e2024-pub/README.md

 15:00-17:00 respectively.

-There is also a study café, where you can get extra help on the assignments (or anything else related to the course) on Fridays at 13:00-15:00 in Lille UP1.
+There is also a study café, where you can get extra help on the assignments (or anything else related to the course), on Fridays at 13:00-15:00 in Lille UP1.

 September 3rd, marks the beginning of the course, with the first lecture.